rlauer6/App-FargateStack/README.md

 ### list-tasks

+    list-tasks [stopped]

-Lists running tasks and outputs a table of information about the tasks.
+Lists running or stopped tasks and outputs a table of information about the tasks.

     Task Name
     Task Id